jimnarey/server_containers/base-ubuntu/readme.md

 docker run -p=8081:8081 base-ubuntu
 ```

-Pass the desired UID and GID for the user which runs the container's apps:
+The built image has a user created within it ('runuser') which is essential to managing the permissions for anything run in the container, otherwise everything runs as root.
+The UID/GID for runuser can be set when the container starts:

 ```
 docker run -v=base-ubuntu-home:/data -p=8081:8081 -e USERID=$FILES_ID -e GROUPID=$FILES_ID base-ubuntu